fionnlee/Call-of-Duty-1-Simple-Cheats/README.md

 ![CoD No Recoil and No Spread](https://github.com/fionnlee/Call-of-Duty-1-Simple-Cheat/blob/main/screenshots/no-recoil-%26-no-spread.jpg)

+# CoD Rapid Fire

+`Note : Press the left mouse button for fast fire.
+However, when the server uses anti-fast fire, it detects and automatically punishes.`

 # CoD Trigger Bot with Key

 `Note : Actually, I didn't find a good value for the trigger bot; sometimes it gets bugged.
 When weapons change, etc., hold the CTRL key to enable the hack and aim at the enemy skin.`